 There is no IMSD application.
 Participating programs nominate students for this award.

 Year One, NIH/IMSD Scholars will receive:

-- Experience 3-4 laboratory rotations prior to choosing a research mentor
+- Experience in 3-4 laboratory rotations prior to choosing a research mentor

-- Participate in a colloquium course designed to teach graduate school survival skills
+- A colloquium course designed to teach graduate school survival skills

-- Receive up to $1,500 in travel funds to attend a national scientific conference
+- Travel funds to defray the cost to attend a national scientific conference

 The NIH/IMSD Scholars' subsequent 4 years will be funded by their department in the form of research and/or teaching assistantships or a training fellowship at comparable levels depending on the program.